Table of Contents

 ChebyshevSlider Performance

 ChebyshevSlider trades approximation fidelity for dramatically reduced build cost in high dimensions.
-Instead of a single tensor grid with \(\prod_i n_i\) evaluations, it builds one small ChebyshevApproximation per partition group, with total build cost \(\sum_g \prod_{i \in g} n_i\).
+Instead of a single tensor grid with \(\prod_i n_i\) evaluations, it builds one small ChebyshevApproximation per partition group.
+The slide-grid build cost is \(\sum_g \prod_{i \in g} n_i\); the actual source-function call count also includes one pivot evaluation.

 For example, a 6D function with 10 nodes per dimension and partition [[0,1],[2,3],[4,5]]: